Vasi012/To-the-moon-and-back/README.md

 -	As a user I want to be able to control the amount of time it takes to play the game.
 -	As a user I enjoy challenges and keeping in mind that there is just a chance to win this can be very challenging sometimes.

-## The scope Plane
+## The scope plane

 ### Features planned

--	As there are certain restrictions in the scope of the development of the application, such as the terminal confines and methods of deployment.
-It will be important to ensure all functionality is contained within the game terminal screen.
+-	As there are certain restrictions in the scope of the development of the application, such as the terminal confines and methods of deployment it will be important to ensure all functionality is contained within the game terminal screen.
--	Despite the confines of the terminal emulator, the site should site be visually stimulating and clear to the user that it is a game.
+-	Despite the confines of the terminal emulator, the site should be visually stimulating and clear to the user that it is a game.
--	The game has just one chance to be one and this has been implemented to challenge to user to play the game, offering him a feeling of victory at the end of the game when this will win.
+-	The game has just one chance to be won and this has been implemented to challenge the user to play the game, offering him a feeling of victory at the end of the game when the user will win.

-## The structure Plane
+## The structure plane

 ### User story: